rolinmb/py-vid-style-gen/README.md

 Using python and machine learning / stylegan type neural net to generate videos from specified training content.
 Made with the help of ChatGPT.

 TODO:
+    - Doesn't log in real time; only logs everything at the end of execution (flush somehow?)

+    - Output file is corrupted (maybe just use ffmpeg like the good old times)

-    * Sometimes create extraneous folder depth when creating frames/training; or I dont understand how this works yet.
+    - Sometimes create extraneous folder depth when creating frames/training; or I dont understand how this works yet.

-    * I only got it to training epoch 38/100 but I got bored and wanted to make music instead. probably works if you have a better GPU than me